4DNucleome/PartSeg/tutorials/tutorial-chromosome-1/tutorial-chromosome1_16.md

 #### Segmentation of nuclear volume and creation of masks

-Firstly segmentation of nuclei is be performed based on the DNA signal.
+Firstly segmentation of nuclei is performed based on the DNA signal.
 Segmented nuclei are cut from the original picture and mask files with segmentation parameters are created.

 1. Open PartSeg
 2. Select "Mask Segmentation"